Jan Graveson: Film

-In 2005 she starred alongside Ray Winstone in Richard Hawkins' BAFTA nominated psychological thriller, Everything.
+In 2005, Graveson starred alongside Ray Winstone in Richard Hawkins' BAFTA-nominated psychological thriller, Everything.
 Graveson played Naomi, a Soho prostitute, who was hired by Winstone's character, Richard.
 Instead of having sex with Naomi, Richard pays her just to talk.
 The film is largely a succession of dialogues between the two, intermittently broken up by events such as Richard hiding in the wardrobe to watch Naomi at work, or a backstory involving his wife and daughter, which gradually becomes more and more important.
 The film had a budget of just £47,500 and was filmed consecutively in Soho, London in only nine days.
 Graveson received much high acclaim for her performance in the film.

-Graveston received Winner: Best Newcomer to Screen at Sydney Film Festival 2006 (Everything) and received outstanding reviews for the portrayal of the role "Naomi".
+Graveston received Winner: Best Newcomer to Screen at the Sydney Film Festival 2006 (Everything) and received outstanding reviews for her portrayal of Naomi.
+In 2011, she appeared in the feature film Bash Street, which was written and directed by Everything co-star Ed Deedigan and produced by Kandu Arts.

-Indian films: Gully Boy - Zoya Akhtar / Made In Heaven / Dr. Max (Netflix) / Shoojit Sircar (PayPal commercial).

-Graveston starred in the film Elysium Hernalsiense which was shot in Vienna in 2017.
-This film recently won Best Feature Film at the Arthouse film Festival in Chicago (Nov 2018).
+Her Indian work includes Khufiya, Gully Boy, Made In Heaven, Dr. Max (Netflix) and Shoojit Sircar (a PayPal commercial).
+Graveson starred in the film Elysium Hernalsiense, which was shot in Vienna in 2017.
+This film won Best Feature Film at the Arthouse film Festival in Chicago in November 2018.